MbungaiMichael/Alzheimer-s-Classification-using-CNN/README.md

 ## **Dataset**
 The dataset consists of MRI images structured into four labeled folders corresponding to the disease stages.
 The images are preprocessed and transformed with resizing, normalization, and data augmentation techniques to improve model performance.
+The dataset used is located
 [Dataset here](https://github.com/MbungaiMichael/Alzheimer-s-Classification-using-CNN/tree/main/dataset)

 ## **Model Architecture**